ina-foss/twembeddings/README.md

  étude sur des corpus français et anglais (accepted at EGC 2020).

  ![Clustering results](graphs.png)
-Results of the event detection (clustering) algorithm for each embedding type, depending on the threshold (t) parameter.
+*Results of our unsupervised event detection (clustering) algorithm for each embedding type, depending on the threshold (t) parameter.*

 Some of the embeddings presented on this graph are not available here:
 * English corpus: w2v-twitter
 * French corpus: w2v-news, w2v-twitter, elmo

-All other embeddings are available and the corresponding modules are listed in in the `requirements.txt` file.
+All other embeddings are available and the corresponding modules are listed in the `requirements.txt` file.
-You will only need to install the `bert-as-service` module and run the BERT server (see the [BERT](#bert-bert) section) if you want to test the BERT embedding.
+You will only need to install the `bert-as-service` module ([see the BERT section](#bert-bert)) and run the BERT server to test the BERT embedding.

 ## Summary:
 * [Installation](#installation)